Domvel55/VAST-Challenge-MC-1-2017/README.md

 frame = finder.get_car("20154519024544-322",True)

 Function returns a dataframe, which I have called frame.
 This example searches the database for the car_id "20154519024544-322".
-Notice the second argument of True, marking the end of the chain
+Notice the second argument of True, marking the end of the chain.

 Now for outputting to a csv:
-frame.to_csv('C:/Users/legot/Desktop/College/DataVis/foundCar.csv') #File location and name of output file .to_csv will output the value of the dataframe to a file, which can then be used for analysis
+frame.to_csv('C:/Users/legot/Desktop/College/DataVis/foundCar.csv') #File location and name of output file .to_csv will output the value of the dataframe to a file, which can then be used for analysis. dataframe.to_csv('file location') #Usage
-dataframe.to_csv('file location')#Usage